derek-knox/Coding-For-Designers/book/Coding for Designers/Preface.md

 If you author content and self-identify as a graphic, visual, UI, UX, motion, or game designer, then this is for you.
 Other non-coders wanting to learn about or how-to code will greatly benefit too, but self-identifying designers are the focus.
 This book, the one I wish existed when I began coding, is also for an earlier time-slice of myself.
 He will not reap the benefits of its existence, but you will.

 Though designers do not *need* to learn to code, those who do will undoubtedly have a valuable and powerful skill added to their skillset.
-After reading this book, you will have acquired the knowledge and a strong mental model to inform any future code-related conversations and pursuits.
-Even if you never engage with authoring or reading code upon completion of this book, your understanding of code generally and JavaScript specifically will be well rooted.
+After reading this book, you will have acquired the knowledge and a strong mental model to inform future code-related conversations and pursuits.
+Upon completing this book, even if you never author or read code again, you will have a deeper appreciation and understanding of code generally and JavaScript specifically.
+You will even see the digital design tools you use in a different light.

 Designer or not, this book is not for you if you want to jump *straight* into code.
 We cover many ideas, topics, and concepts before truly diving into actual programming code.
 This intentionality helps frame *why* certain programming concepts exist as they do.